-If you have recently searched for a baby bottle, you will know that there are seemingly endless options to choose from.
-From a variety of materials, to sizes, to different bottle necks, to weird and wonderful teat choices, it can all get pretty overwhelming, fast.
+Finding the right baby bottle can be a big task, and a bit of trial and error, ultimately it's your baby that will end up deciding which is "the one", but you can make an informed decision based on what the bottles will also offer the parent: easy cleaning, lifecycle, aesthetics.
+From a variety of materials, to sizes, to different bottle necks, to weird and wonderful teat choices, it can all get pretty overwhelming, trying to choose which to try.
 As always, we’re here to help take the confusion out of your baby gear buying process.
 Let us demystify the best baby bottles in Australia and present a tightly curated edit for you to select from.
-Because buying a baby drinking bottle doesn’t need to be hard and we want to save you time, energy and your sanity from reading articles like 22 Best Bottles For Babies (cos we know you don’t have time for that!)
+Because buying a baby drinking bottle doesn’t need to be hard and we want to save you time, energy and your sanity from reading articles like 32 Best Bottles For Babies (cos we know you don’t have time for that!)

 What To Look For In Baby Bottles